Spherical inspirals of spinning bodies into Kerr black holes: Shift to the innermost stable spherical orbit

 The radius is constant to leading order, so we only need to average the $\delta \tilde{r}$ shift over $z_{\rm g}$.
 The $\delta \tilde{z}_\parallel$ shift then only needs to be evaluated at the turning points and requires no further averaging.
 This yields

-where $K$ and $\Pi$ are elliptic integrals of the first and third kind, respectively.
+where $\mathsf{K}$ and $\mathsf{\Pi}$ are elliptic integrals of the first and third kind, respectively, \textbf{and $k_z$ and $\gamma_r$ are defined in Eq.~\eqref{eq:kz_gammar}}.
 This also allows us to perform consistency checks between the formalisms.
-In Figure \ref{fig:rISSO}, we parametrize the ISSO by the actual $x$ instead of $\tilde{x}$.
-For that purpose, we have to add a transformation term and finally obtain the shift of the original trajectory expressed as equations \eqref{eq:rISSO} and \eqref{eq:rISSOshift} in the main text.
+In Fig.~\ref{fig:rISSO}, we parametrize the ISSO by the actual $x$ instead of $\tilde{x}$.
+For that purpose, we have to add a transformation term and finally obtain the shift of the original trajectory expressed as Eqs.~\eqref{eq:rISSO} and \eqref{eq:rISSOshift} in the main text.